How does lawn fertilization work

 Landscaping

-The answer to 'how does lawn fertilization work' is that lawn fertilization is the process of applying nutrients to your lawn to help it grow healthy and lush.
-Fertilizers contain a mix of nitrogen, phosphorus, and potassium (known as NPK) that grass needs to thrive.
-When applied at the right times of year, these nutrients get absorbed into the soil and are taken up by the grass roots, promoting green growth, root development, and overall lawn health.
+The answer to 'how does lawn fertilization work' is that lawn fertilization provides essential nutrients to your grass to promote healthy growth and a lush, green appearance.
+Fertilizers contain a balanced mix of nitrogen, phosphorus, and potassium, which are the three primary macronutrients that grass needs.
+When applied to the lawn, these nutrients are absorbed by the grass roots and used to fuel photosynthesis, root development, and overall plant health.

 Step-by-Step Guide